polpo/picogus/pgusinit/README.md

   Increase for smoother cursor movement, decrease for lower CPU load
 * `/mousesen n` - set mouse sensitivity (256 - 100%, 128 - 50%, 512 - 200%)

+### CD-ROM emulation

+* `/cdport x` - set base port of CD interface.
+Default: 250, 0 to disable
+* `/cdlist` - list CD images on the inserted USB drive
+* `/cdload n` - load image n in the list given by /cdlist.
+0 to unload image
+* `/cdloadname x` - load CD image by name.
+Names with spaces can be quoted
+* `/cdauto 1|0` - auto-advance loaded image when same USB drive is reinserted

 ## Compiling

 PicoGUSinit can be compiled with OpenWatcom 1.9 or 2.0.
-In DOS with OpenWatcom installed, run `wmake` to compile.
+Run `wmake` to compile.